What Is A/B Testing for Mobile Apps?

 A/B testing follows a four-step process: creating a theory or hypothesis, testing the theory, analyzing the test results, and repeating the process.

 Valid A/B testing data gives mobile developers statistical confidence to change features of their app in a way that is very likely to deliver positive KPIs.
 They can learn and observe how users are using their app and make necessary optimizations to boost user retention and engagement.
-This is why A/B testing is important for mobile developers.

 You should always have a control group if you’re testing existing features in your app – you might find that this feature is fine just the way it is.
 Other best practices include running one test at a time, testing whether your test works, making sure you really understand your results so that you don’t interpret them wrong, and testing your variables simultaneously to avoid inconsistencies.